Fire-man-x/HumanReadableClock/README.md

 # FuzzyClock

 A human-readable clock for the gnome-shell panel that indicates the nearest five minute increments within the hour and splits months into five periods: beginning, early, middle, late and end.

 ![What time is it?](fuzzy_clock.png)

-# Installation
+## Manual Installation

 ```
 cd ~/.local/share/gnome-shell/extensions
-git clone https://gitlab.com/theodore.goetz/FuzzyClock.git FuzzyClock@theodoregoetz
+git clone https://gitlab.com/johngoetz/FuzzyClock.git FuzzyClock@johngoetz
 ```

-Enable or disable the fuzzy clock [via the browser](https://extensions.gnome.org/local/).
+nable or disable the fuzzy clock [via the browser](https://extensions.gnome.org/local/).

-If the extension does not show up in the list you may need to refresh the shell by hitting `Alt-F2` and running the command `r` in the dialog that pops up, followed by refreshing the list of installed extensions.

 You may need to change the `shell-version` field in `metadata.json`.
 The major version number you are running can be obtained by running `gnome-shell --version`.